 Currently, a bear bin or bear bag are acceptable.
 To minimize weight, I recommend going with a Ursack bear and critter proof bag.
 A 10L Ursack All Mitey was just the right size for 5 days backpacking on the SHT.

 To further minimize scent inside of your bear bag, the use of scent-proof bags is recommended.
 Opsak is the brand I used, but there are several options if you search Amazon or other online stores.
 For 5 days, I brought (2) 7″x7″ and (4) 9″x10″.
+There are also large ~10L size versions that essentially fit inside of the Ursack and all of your scented items could go into that one bag.

 Did you know that you can pour boiling water into freezer bags?
 I try to avoid single use plastic, but carrying a few freezer bags of different sizes is super helpful on the trail.
 Use them to store trash, dirty clothes or even to cook in!

 Staying hydrated is so important when backpacking!
 At a minimum, be sure to have 2 liters with you most of the time.
 If you plan to make meals that require water or coffee, be sure to carry enough to drink plus prepare those items.
 Not all Superior Hiking Trail campsites have access to water.
+Check the guidebook in advance in case you need to filter water before you reach camp.

 Unfortunately, most reusable water bottles are heavy.
 If you are looking for a lightweight alternative, Smartwater 1L water bottles are very lightweight and fit the Sawyer Squeeze water filter attachments.
 I reuse mine to minimize waste.

 Collapsible water containers are a great lightweight option to carry with you for sections where you need to carry more water.
-I carried 2 of these (that came with my Sawyer water filter) as ‘overflow’ on particularly dry sections of the trail.
+I carried 2 of these (that came with my Sawyer water filter) as ‘overflow’ on dry sections of the trail.

 Pro Tip: The Guide to the Superior Hiking Trail is a helpful resource published by the Superior Hiking Trail Association (SHTA).
 For each section and campsite, it breaks down where you can expect to find water!
 Find an electronic version on Amazon or paperback through the SHTA website.